LitiumAB/Education/Developer Education/Tasks/Author service/README.md

 > To do this task you first need to complete the task [Author page](../Author%20page)

-To retreive books by authors we need a reusable service that we can inject and use in several places.
+To retreive books by authors you need a reusable service that you can inject and use in several places.

 ## Create and register the service